 In the first release, the CLink Platform is integrated to the Cloudinary DAM ecosystem by the wpCLink WordPress plugin.
 For functional demonstration the image above is delivered by Cloudinary to this post which is created by WordPress.
 The creation and rights metadata are mapped to IPTC and PLUS fields by the CLink platform and embedded in the image by wpCLink.

-This connector will be available Fall 2020 in the Premium Edition of the wpCLink plugin.
+This connector will be available first quarter of next year in the Premium Edition of the wpCLink plugin.
 CLink’s offerings will be expanded to cover other DAM ecosystems in the future.

 Interested readers can find out more by contacting us at [email protected].